NikhilMukraj/mod-qsar/README.md

 ```

 - First argument : `.json` file that specifies the target and threshold for activity
-- `-a` : Aggregate datasets into singular files
+- `--aggregate` : Aggregate datasets into singular files
-- `-f` : Boolean that states whether to generate `.npy` files in same manner as `preprocessor.sh` script
+- `--full-preprocessing` : Boolean that states whether to generate `.npy` files in same manner as `preprocessor.sh` script
-- `-n` : Integer amount greater than or equal to 0 representing amount of augmentations to include in `preprocessor.sh` script
+- `--number-of-augmentations` : Integer amount greater than or equal to 0 representing amount of augmentations to include in `preprocessor.sh` script
-- `-v` : (Optional) filename of vocabulary file, defaults to `vocab.csv`
+- `--vocab` : (Optional) filename of vocabulary file, defaults to `vocab.csv`
-- `-s` : (Optional) boolean as to whether or not to use a sysimage when running Julia component
+- `--sysimage` : (Optional) boolean as to whether or not to use a sysimage when running Julia component

 First `.json` file arguments: